Venetian Crusade: Battle of Jaffa

 The Fatimid army started marching from Ascalon to Jaffa.
 William I of Bures quickly assembled an army of knights and militia to meet the threat, bringing a part of the True Cross with him.
-William met the Fatimids near Yibna, where he blockaded the path in an attempt to stop the Fatimid march.
+William met the Fatimids near Yibna (or Yibneh), where he blockaded the path in an attempt to stop the Fatimid march.
 This gave enough time for the Venetian fleet to leave the port of Jaffa before the Fatimid army, and the over 70 galley fleet of the Fatimids reached the city to attack their ships.
 Near Yibna, another battle ensued.
 Even though the Fatimids had more men, William's army routed the Egyptians, probably encouraged by the presence of the True Cross.
 When the Fatimid fleet heard about the defeat, they turned back to Ascalon.

 In their second attempt to relieve Tyre, the Fatimids made a change of plan.
 Instead of having the army march for Jaffa, they decided to divert the force to Jerusalem instead.
 The navy would again attempt to sail to Tyre to relieve the city.
 However, the Egyptian fleet moved to its destination slowly, due to the many transport ships with them.
-The Venetian fleet was informed about a Fatimid fleet, of around a hundred sail, sailing towards Tyre in order to relieve the defenders of the city.
-Thus the Venetian fleet sailed south in order to meet it and Doge Domenico Michiel ordered the division of the fleet into two parts with the weaker force at the helm and the stronger one hiding behind it.
-He did this with the intent to divert the fleet off Tyre and engage the fleet in battle, which the Venetians hoped that they'll win.
+The Venetian fleet was informed about a Fatimid fleet of around 100 sailing towards Tyre in order to relieve the defenders of the city.
+Thus the Venetian fleet sailed south in order to meet it, and Michiel ordered the division of the fleet into two parts with the weaker force at the helm and the stronger one hiding behind it.
+He did this with the intent to divert the fleet off Tyre and engage the fleet in battle.

 As the Egyptians sailed to Tyre, they noticed the small squadron of Venetian ships.
 The Egyptians paused their voyage to engage them, assuming an easy victory.
 As they were about to engage, the Fatimids noticed a far larger squadron of Venetian ships approaching behind the smaller squadron.
 Realizing they were outnumbered, fear and panic spread throughout the Fatimid fleet.
-The Fatimids got caught between two Venetian squadrons and soon their flagship got boarded by the Italians and then their admiral got killed.
-He joined the 4,000 Fatimid sailors who got killed,.
-The Egyptians also lost 9 vessels, with the Venetians adding to their triumph the capture of 10 merchant vessels en route back to Acre.
-Both Fulcher of Chartres (Book III/20) and William of Tyre (Book XII/22-23) recorded the event.
+The Fatimids got caught between two Venetian squadrons, and soon their flagship was boarded by the Venetians. and their admiral was killed.
+The Fatimid sailors lost 4,000 men along with their admiral and 9 ships.
+The Venetians captured 10 merchant vessels en route back to Acre.
+Both Fulcher of Chartres (Book III/20) and William of Tyre record the event.